JacobG03/pomodoro/README.md

 # TODO
+- [ ] Fix issue with other session getting removed and      re-appearing when user sessions ends
+- [ ] Auto pomodoro session change on finish
-- [ ] Change user validation when it comes to session sharing from username to id (reason being the ability to change usernames)
+- [X] Change user validation when it comes to session sharing from username to id (reason being the ability to change usernames)
 - [ ] Notifications (context)
   - always first under navbar